ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ## Embedded Passport Tokens

+-   The Passport for the /userinfo request MUST contain "ga4gh_passports" as a space-separated substring of the "scope" claim (i.e. the "ga4gh_passports" scope is present) in order to include the "ga4gh_passports" OIDC claim as part of the response.

 -   When the "ga4gh_passports" scope is present, the Identity Broker MAY include [Embedded Passport Tokens](embedded-passport-token) as a response to the /userinfo endpoint and MAY include "ga4gh_passports" as a string entry in